Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of configurable Yandex StoreDoc cluster fields, refer to the Terraform provider guides.
+For a complete list of configurable Yandex StoreDoc cluster fields, see this Terraform provider guide.

 2. Add the backup_retain_period_days block to the cluster_config section of the Yandex StoreDoc cluster description: